Bucin Meaning In Bahasa

 How to Pronounce Basa-Basi

-A and B: Itu siapa?
+Angel and Bintang: Itu siapa?
 Siapa tuh?
 (Who is that?
 Who is that?)

-Caelah here is an interjection, showing kind of surprised.
-Let's see this sentence,
+[Caelah], here, is an interjection, showing a kind of surprise.
+Let's take a look at this sentence,

 Tumben ngetok?